Pug grooming schedule, This is the no-nonsense guide that every pug parent deserves: the Pug Grooming Schedule Cheat Sheet.

 Brush their teeth with dog-safe toothpaste and a soft toothbrush.
 Brushing is the best method, but you can also use dental wipes or chews.
 Start small if they hate it and build the habit.

 Bad breath can indicate more serious problems than just being unattractive.
+Are pug hygiene tips.

 1. Baby, it’s bath time.